RunestoneInteractive/RunestoneServer/pip2/source/Tuples/TupleAssignmentwithunpacking.rst

 -------------------------------

-Python has a very powerful **tuple assignment** feature that allows a tuple of variable names on the left of an assignment to be assigned values from a tuple on the right of the assignment.
-Another ay to think of this is that the tuple of values is **unpacked** into the variable names.
+Python has a very powerful **tuple assignment** feature that allows a tuple of variable names on the left of an assignment statement to be assigned values from a tuple on the right of the assignment.
+Another way to think of this is that the tuple of values is **unpacked** into the variable names.

 .. sourcecode:: python